kadavris/host_command/README.md

   2) or if current parameter is the last and received complete Thus to make sure that **all** parameters were processed use `no_more_parameters()`

-* `bool no_more_parameters()` - Return true if all possible parameters were recieved, including optional ones.
+* `bool no_more_parameters()` - Return true if all possible parameters were received, including optional ones.
-  This status differ from `is_command_complete()` by accounting for optional parameters too and if there is stil no EOL.
+  This status differ from `is_command_complete()` by accounting for optional parameters too.

-* `bool is_invalid_input()` - Return `true` if last attempt to parse data resulted in invalid state.
+* `bool is_invalid_input()` - Return `true` if last attempt to parse data, resulted in invalid state.

-* `bool has_next_parameter()` - Return `true` if there are next parameter's data available.
+* `bool has_next_parameter()` - Return `true` if there is next parameter's data available.

 * `int get_parameter_index()` - Return the index of the current parameter.
 0 - based

 * `uint32_t get_parameter_info()` - Return internal bitmask with parameter definition.
   Well, in case you want to process parameters by type, disregarding their positions.

 * `bool is_optional()` - Return `true` if current parameter is optional

-### Getters:
+### Parameter type-aware getters:
 * `bool get_bool()` - Return boolean representation of parameter's data.
   This is slightly smarter than others.
-For the `true` value it expect the one of case-insensitive strings: *"on", "true", "yes", "y"* or any positive, non-zero number, e.g.  *1, 42 or 007*
+For the `true` value it expect the one of case-insensitive strings:
+  *"on", "true", "yes", "y"* or any positive, non-zero number, e.g.  *1, 42 or 007*

 * `uint8_t get_byte()` - Return the first character of parameter.

 * `int get_int()` - Converts input string to `int`.
-In case of any error the value returned is undefined or zero.
+In case of any error the value returned is 0.

 * `float get_float()` - Converts input string to `float`.
-In case of any error the value returned is undefined or zero.
+In case of any error the value returned is 0.0.

-* `const char* get_str()` - Return a pointer into internal buffer where string parameter data begins.
+* `const char* get_str()` - Returns a pointer into internal buffer where string parameter value begins.
-  Quotes are removed for the quoted string argument type.
+  - Quotes are removed for the quoted string argument type.
-  If there are errors or data inconsistencies it honestly tries to return an empty string.
+  - If there are errors or data inconsistencies it honestly tries to return an empty string.
-  Data is finalized with `'\0'` character, so you can be sure that it is always null-terminated and safe to use as a C-string.
+  - Data is is always null-terminated with `'\0'` character, so you can be sure that it is safe to use as a C-string.
-  Also it means that you need to set the buffer size large enough.
+  - Also it means that you need to set the buffer size large enough.
-  If you want to have a larger data transfers you may want to use `fill_buffer()`
+  - NOTE: If you want to have a larger data transfers you may want to use `fill_buffer()`

 ### Other public members:
 * `void set_interactive(bool is_on, const char** new_prompt)` - if true then we'll produce some answer/error messages to host

 * `void allow_escape(bool is_on)` - allow the use of escape character `'\'` to mask special characters like end of line or space.
-  **Enabled by default.**
+  - **Enabled by default.**

 * `void discard()` - reset the state and prepare for the next command.
   If current command is still incomplete it will skip all input up to the next EOL character: `CR or LF`

-* `bool fill_buffer(char* dst, int len)` - Fills arbitrary buffer with requested number of bytes from the pre-set source for this object.
+* `bool fill_buffer(char* dst, int len)` - Fills arbitrary buffer with requested number of bytes from the source.
-  Use this if you want to get some raw data instead of pure-text parameters.
+  - Use this if you want to get some raw data instead of pure-text parameters.
-  Usually you want to set up a command without parameters for a fixed-size package or with a data length parameter and then use this method to get the data you need.
+  - Usually you want to set up a command without parameters for a fixed-size package or with a data length parameter and then use this method to get the data you need.
-  Function will block until max_time is out or requested amount of data is received.
+  - Function will block until max_time is out or requested amount of data is received.
-  Use limit_time() to set max_time if you want to have a timeout. dst is a pointer to the destination buffer len - is the amount of data to get there returns true if all went OK, false in case of problems or timeout (if max_time is set)
+  - Use limit_time() to set max_time if you want to have a timeout.
+  - dst is a pointer to the destination buffer
+  - len - is the amount of data to get there
+  - returns true if all went OK, false in case of problems or timeout (if max_time is set)

 * `void limit_time(int)` - sets maximum time for internal processes in milliseconds.
 Use to prevent timely blocks on long inputs.
-  default is -1, which is "infinity".
+  default is -1, which means no limit.